bluegraybox/erlang_intro/narrative.md

     [1,2,3]  % list
     {1,2,3}  % tuple

+For the purpose of *reading* Erlang, tuples are pretty much like lists.
+When you're *writing* Erlang, you'll need to know when to use which.

 You can do multi-assignments with lists like so:

     [X, Y, Z] = [1, 2, 3]  % X=1, Y=2, Z=3